bassmit12/projects/README.md

-## This repositiroy is used for my own personal projects and will be updated and maintened from (29-01-2022)
+## This repository is used for my own personal projects and will be updated and maintened from (29-01-2022)